 Roll Back a Problematic Display Driver

 Did the flickering start right after a driver update?
 You can revert it.
-Go back to Device Manager, double-click your display adapter, and go to the Driver tab.
-Click Roll Back Driver if the option is available.
+Right-click Start, select Device Manager, expand Display adapters, right-click the display adapter, and select Properties.
+On the Driver tab, select Roll Back Driver if it is available, choose a reason, confirm, and restart if prompted.

 Run the Lenovo Hardware Diagnostics